 On our first night, we heard a knock on our trailer door and opened it to find our next door neighbor holding out a gift bag full of homemade baked goodies and wishing us a happy holiday season.
 We are accustomed to more solitary living in our life on the road, and it was such a heartwarming surprise to be welcomed this way.

 The next day we found out that twice a week there is an outdoor barbecue called “Lunch With Louie” that is held in the courtyard.
 We were amazed when Louie told us he’s been bringing his portable cookout with burgers and hot dogs to Monte Vista RV Resort for 17 years!
 A few hours later, in the same courtyard, another fellow arrived with a karaoke setup for happy hour under the setting sun.
 What a hoot that was!

 Over in the big ballroom, we poked our heads in the door one evening and found a ballroom Round Dancing class in progress.

 The couple teaching the class elegantly demonstrated the choreographed moves, and then eight or so couples mimicked their steps, gliding across the ballroom floor with fancy footwork.

 There is so much to do at this RV resort that lots of folks stay within the grounds all day long.
 And no wonder.
-If you have the slightest artistic inclination, there is a new craft with an incredible studio and good instruction waiting for you at every turn.
+If you have the slightest artistic inclination, there is a some kind of craft available with an incredible studio and good instruction waiting for you at every turn.

 The stained glass and fused glass studio blew me away.
 After a few hours of instruction, which is given regularly throughout the winter season, the studio is open for folks to come and create whatever their imagination can conceive of.
 An experienced monitor is present to answer questions, offer suggestions and give guidance.
 The works of art being created in that studio were just gorgeous